-- Pair programming finds bugs quickly and spreads knowledge. - ♦ Refactoring and "once and only once" ensure that the system remains well designed and easy to change. - Regular releases gives regular customer feedback and forces the team to make the "release to production" and maintenance phases (where the cost of fixing errors rises dramatically) as cheap as possible.
+- Unit testing and test-first design ensure that bugs are found quickly when they are cheap to fix - On-site customer and functional testing ensure the analysis and specification of the system is precise and up-to-date with business requirements. - Pair programming finds bugs quickly and spreads knowledge. - Refactoring and "once and only once" ensures the system remains well-designed and easy to change. - Regular releases gives regular customer feedback and forces the team to make the "release to production" and maintenance phases (where the cost of fixing errors rises dramatically) as cheap as possible.

-Thus, XP attacks the roots of the high cost of fixing errors (with good specifications, good design, good implementation, and fast feedback).
+Thus, XP attacks the roots of the high cost of fixing errors (with good specifications, good designs, good implementation and fast feedback).
 Furthermore, by using very short cycle times, the cost is never allowed to rise very high.